We’ll take your children on an off-campus adventure

 There is only one coed group of Journeys campers.
 All children enrolled in Journeys during a particular week will spend their time together.

-The Journeys program has a coordinator that is 21+ with demonstrated experience leading children on trips.
-Our goal is for all Journeys staff to be 20+, and they are legally required to be at least 18.
-Usually these are returning camp staff members who have experience within our program and a desire to work with Journeys campers.
+The Journeys program coordinator is over 21 years old and has demonstrated experience leading children on trips.
+Our goal is for all Journeys staff to be 20+, and they are legally required to be at least 18 years old.
+Usually, these are returning camp staff members with experience in our program and a desire to work with Journeys campers.
+They receive additional safety training around supervising transport and in areas where the public is present.

 Payment is due based on the following schedule: